-The software used in this paper is the NiceFlow software and relies on the vertex-centered MUSCL approximation for tetrahedrizations described in details in [11].
-In particular, NiceFlow involves mesh adaptation functionalities described in [11] : computation of metric-based adaptation criteria, regeneration of adapted anisotropic meshes.
+The CFD software used in this paper is the NiceFlow software of Lemma.
+It relies on the vertex-centered MUSCL approximation for tetrahedrizations described in details in Section 1.2 of [11], see also [6] for the description of a similar computer code.
+NiceFlow involves the mesh adaptation functionalities ([11],[6]) used in this study: computation of metric-based adaptation criteria, regeneration of adapted anisotropic meshes.